Drew-Childs/Drew-Childs/README.md

 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate with businesses who need help developing their software stack.
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/drew-childs-01/) or via email at william_childs@outlook.com

+As far as my repos, these are all mainly from my work at the University of Missouri - Kansas City on various programming projects for different classes.